hww/varp_text_display/README.md

 # VARP Text Display

-Debugging tool for Unity 3D.
-Render text display as a screen overlay.
-Difference between this tool and using Text widget is: this tool does not produce garbage any time when you need to change single character.
-To work w/o garbage it uses immediate draw.
-Other words it draw characters with _GL.QUADS_.
+This asset is debugging tool for Unity 3D.
+It render text as a screen overlay with usubg immediate draw.
+Other words it draw characters with _GL.QUADS_ and as result it does not produce garbage when update text.

-Every character on screen has color and additional _inverse_ flag.
+The text dispay has a buffer for sccharacters and every character has a color value and additional _inverse_ flag.
+Last one allow to render negative version of glyph.

 ## Folders & Files

-Copy VARP folder inside _Plugins_ folder.
-The result will be.
+Table 1: The description for each folder.

 | Folder                           | Info                      |
 |----------------------------------|---------------------------|
 | _/Plugins/VARP/Display_          | Source code of this asset. |
 | _/Plugins/VARP/Display/Demo_     | Demo scene. |

-The description for each file see below.
+Table 2: The description for each file.

 | File                 | Info                                  |
 |----------------------|---------------------------------------|